LolaRT96/Trust-Your-Model/README.md

-# Trust-Your-Model
+# Article Publication: "Trust Your Model"

-CHAPTER ONE.
-Code for the simulation and the real case study.
+In this repository you will find the code for reproduce the paper Riesgo et al., 2026.